Unity-Technologies/2d-animation-v2-samples/README.md

 * Support for Multiple Sprite Single Character rigging workflows through 2D PSD Importer Package.

 ## Getting Started
-1. Download and install the latest Unity 2018.3, here: https://unity3d.com/get-unity/download
+1. Download and install the latest Unity 2018.1, here: https://unity3d.com/get-unity/download
 2. Get the **2D Animation Package** from the Package Manager in Unity
 3. Get the **Samples** from https://github.com/Unity-Technologies/2d-animation-v2-samples/
 4. Get **Documentation** by following the link in the Package Manager

 ## Compatibility
-Animation v2 is designed to work with 2018.3 and is currently incompatible with any other version (this includes 2019.1).

 The maximum supported version for Animation v1 is 2018.2.
-For future experimentation with this feature we highly recommend moving to 2018.3 to use Animation v2.
+For future experimentation with this feature we highly recommend moving to 2019.1 to use Animation v2.

 ## Upgrade Path
 Animation data from your v1 projects should work in Animation v2.